AndrewCarr24/lorenz/README.md

 ## Usage

-The main function of the lorenz package is lorenz\_interp.
+The main function of the lorenz package is lorenz\_int.
 This function requires three arguments - a vector giving the number of people/households in each bracket, a vector giving the bin income boundaries, and a number specifying the income distribution mean.